oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 zipkin-88c48d8b9-bftvx          1/1     Running   0          24s
 ```

-Note that as we have undeployed and then deployed again there are new pods and so the RESTSRTS has been reset.
+Note that as we have undeployed and then deployed again there are new pods and so the RESTART count is back to zero.

 If we look at the logs for the storefront **before** the liveness probe has started (so before the 60 seconds from container creation) we see that it starts as we expect it to.